 BC Housing, Island Health and the CRD are working with community partners to create a more efficient and effectively coordinated assessment and access system to address homelessness in the region.
 The Regional Housing First Program model avoids the need for dedicated support programs in specific locations.
 Instead, flexible, mobile services will be delivered within the housing units located throughout the region.

 This approach helps empower individuals, reduce stigmatization and creates more options for individuals seeking supported housing.
 Greater efficiencies will also increase the flow of clients through the overall system and thereby support more stable housing outcomes.

 Projects built throughout the region will create mixed income communities with that include units where individuals may require supports.
 The mix of rent levels is designed to meet a variety of housing needs.
 The formula is: 20% shelter rate, 31% affordable rate and 49% near market or market rate.

 New, self-contained “shelter rate” units will be provided to individuals who are experiencing homelessness and are ready to live independently with ongoing supports.
 These individuals will be reliant on provincial income assistance, which pays a fixed shelter amount (currently set at $375 per month).
 Therefore the operator will collect the shelter allowance amount for these units.

-The program’s Expression of Interest process provides non-profit and private developers the opportunity to propose viable projects that meet the criteria of the RHFP.
+The program’s Request for Proposals (RFP) process provides non-profit and private developers the opportunity to propose viable projects that meet the criteria of the RHFP.